darthrellimnad/evergreen-functional-fe-web-app/README.md

 Many coders (including plenty of dyslexic, autistic, and/or mathematical coders) preffer functional and/or UI programming, but industry has tended to favor OO design.

 If you want it, grit your teeth and learn it.
-Accessible website development is challenging, but it is rewarding work that can help anyone and everyone on the web.
+Accessible web application development is challenging, but it is rewarding work that can help anyone and everyone on the web.

 This book should be accessible for many: https://github.com/MostlyAdequate/mostly-adequate-guide